Roku Black Screen (or Flickering Black Screen) – Easy Fix!

 Try Power Cycling Your Roku TV

-There are some cases where power cycling your TV can fix the black screen issues you’re experiencing.
+There are some cases where power cycling your TV or a soft reset can fix the black screen issues you’re experiencing.

-Next, unplug the TV from the wall outlet.
+Next, unplug the TV from the power outlet.

 With the TV off and unplugged, go ahead and hold down the power button on the side of the TV for about 10-15 seconds.
 This step must be done with the power button on the TV itself, NOT the remote!